nonplayer/hammercrawl/hc_core_player_3_rules.md

 ### Determining Your Starting Hit Points

-Your character's starting HP at level 1 is equal to the maximum of their Hit Die, modified by their CON mod, with a minimum of 1 HP.
+Your character's starting HP at level 1 is equal to the sum of all of the following:

+* Your characters base CON score
+* The maximum value of your character's class Hit Die
+* Your character's experience level
+* Your character's Death Save modifier, if any

 ### Improving Your Hit Points

 The primary method of long term character HP improvement is via increasing your experience level.
-Whenever you Level Up, you can increase your HP Max by a random amount.
+Whenever you Level Up, your Hit Points total is increased by 1, and also any new increases to your Death Save total as well (if applicable).
 This is further explained in the "Experience" section, further above.

 ### Temporary Hit Points